 Hi friends!
-This turkey filled acorn squash is one of my all time favorite recipes and I’m so excited to be sharing it with you!
-This rustic and flavorful dish will leave you feeling satisfied without a lot of fuss.
-The combination of raisins, apples and sage lend a delightful sweetness to the turkey that my entire family (two picky toddlers included) enjoys!
+This stuffed squash recipe is a favorite of mine that's a go-to dish during the fall!
+It's a rustic and flavorful meal that will leave you feeling satisfied without a lot of fuss.
+The combination of raisins, apples, and sage lend a delightful sweetness to the turkey that my entire family (two picky toddlers included) enjoys!

-The acorn squash are cut, seeded and roasted face down in the oven.
-Once tender, you’re going to remove them from the oven and using oven mitts, immediately turn the squash so that the cut sides are facing up.
-That step is very important because if you leave the squash cut side down after baking, they will continue to steam and the shells will become too fragile to use as bowls for your meal.
+Once tender, immediately turn the squash so that the cut sides are facing up.
+This step is very important because if you leave them cut side down after baking, they will continue to steam and the shells will become too fragile to use as bowls for your meal.

-Once they're cool enough to handle, you very carefully scoop out the flesh, mash it with the back of your fork and set aside.
-Make sure to leave about 1/4 inch wall around the squash shell if you’re planning on using it to serve your meal.
+Once they're cool enough to handle, very carefully scoop out the flesh (making sure to leave about a ¼ inch of squash around the shell) , mash it with the back of your fork and set aside.

 - 2 acorn squash